keelback-code/wizard-name-generator/README.md

 *I want to create a gender neutral site*

-* All names are gender neutral or gender-ambiguous, and there is no option to choose a gender before generating a name
+* All names are gender neutral or gender-ambiguous, and there is no option to choose a gender before generating a name.

 *I want to provide the same experience for all users*